Data Protection Notice

 We provide your personal data to third parties, and our primary purpose is to offer you qualitative, fast and comprehensive service by taking care of the services we offer to meet your expectations.
 We do not provide your personal data to third parties before we are sure that all technical and organisational measures have been taken to protect this data as we do strict control to meet this goal.
 In this case, we remain responsible for the confidentiality and security of your data.

-We provide personal data to the following categories of recipients (personal data controllers):
+We provide personal data to the following categories of recipients (personal data controllers/personal data processors):

 - When we engage services of solicitors, lawyers, auditors, valuers and other consultants to act on our behalf, or persons performing consultant services in different fields;